DimEvil/VISdatapaper/paper.md

 #### River Yser

-The River Yser is a 78 km long river originating in Kassel, located in French Flanders.
+The River Yser is a 78km long river originating in Kassel, located in French Flanders.
 It enters Belgium in the province of West Flanders and drains into the sea near the town of Nieuwpoort.
 Sea and fresh water meet in an estuary, resulting in 130 hectares of tidal mud flats, salt marshes, dunes, beaches, and polders (figure 9).

 ![Figure 9](images/image_9.PNG)